 Portable Hot Mix Asphalt Plants

 Portable hot mix asphalt plants may apply for air contaminant discharge permits within the area of Department jurisdiction without indicating specific site locations.
-As a condition of said permit, the permittee will be required to obtain approval from the Department for the air pollution controls to be installed at each site location or set-up at least ten days prior to operating at each site location or set-up.
+As a condition of said permit, the permittee will be required to obtain approval from DEQ for the air pollution controls to be installed at each site location or set-up at least ten days prior to operating at each site location or set-up.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]